wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/node-flow-hospital.md

 This service is responsible for recording, tracking, diagnosing, recovering and retrying flows.
 It determines whether errored flows should be retried from their previous checkpoints or have their errors propagate.
-Flows may be recoverable under certain scenarios (eg. manual intervention may be required to install a missing contract JAR version).
+Flows may be recoverable under certain scenarios (eg. manual intervention may be required to install a missing contract `.jar` version).
 For a given errored flow, the flow hospital service determines the next course of action towards recovery and retry.

 {{< note >}}